-As pointed out by Watanabe et al. [2007], the increase of S-wave velocity with pressure is less than for P-wave velocity (Figures 6, 7 and 8).
-Correspondingly, the increase of bulk modulus of the rock with pressure is greater than for shear modulus, and Poisson's ratio increases slightly with pressure (as does V_P/V_S ratio).
-Such pressure dependence of Poisson's ratio (which is also observed in granite) is entirely consistent with what is expected for threedimensional micromechanical models deriving elastic properties of dry isotropic solids containing thin spheroidal cracks, using "effective medium schemes" (e.g., [O'Connell and Budiansky, 1974; Berryman et al., 2002; David and Zimmerman, 2011]).
-According to such calculations, the addition of cracks always decreases Poisson's ratio and drives it to zero (in the high-concentration limit), independently of a solid's Poisson's ratio [David and Zimmerman, 2011].
-The rather moderate dependence of Poisson's ratio on pressure compared to other rocks (e.g., sandstones [David and Zimmerman, 2012]) is explained by the overall modest amount of cracks in the antigorite (and granite) samples.
-The "differential effective medium scheme" (e.g., Zimmerman [1984]) is used to invert crack aspect ratio distributions in the following section.
+As pointed out by Watanabe et al. (2007), the increase of S wave velocity with pressure is less than for P wave velocity (Figures 6-8).
+Correspondingly, the increase of bulk modulus of the rock with pressure is greater than for shear modulus, and Poisson's ratio increases slightly with pressure (as does $V_P/V_S$ ratio).
+Such pressure dependence of Poisson's ratio (which is also observed in granite) is entirely consistent with what is expected for three-dimensional micromechanical models deriving elastic properties of dry isotropic solids containing thin spheroidal cracks, using "effective medium schemes" (e.g., Berryman et al., 2002; David & Zimmerman, 2011; O'Connell & Budiansky, 1974).
+According to such calculations, the addition of cracks always decreases Poisson's ratio and drives it to 0 (in the high-concentration limit), independently of a solid's Poisson's ratio (David & Zimmerman, 2011).
+The rather moderate dependence of Poisson's ratio on pressure compared to other rocks (e.g., sandstones; David & Zimmerman, 2012) is explained by the overall modest amount of cracks in the antigorite (and granite) samples.
+The "differential effective medium scheme" (e.g., Zimmerman, 1984) is used to invert crack aspect ratio distributions in the following section.